Christmas in Bali

 Have a seafood feast on Christmas Eve

 If you’re an Aussie, you’re probably accustomed to eating seafood on Christmas Eve.
 Thankfully, you can continue this tradition in Bali, with the island offering some of the world’s freshest and tastiest seafood.
 Jimbaran Bay on Bali’s southwestern coast is famous for its seafood restaurants, where you can enjoy the beach sunset while tucking into a delicious Christmas eve feast.
-At the 5-star CasCades Restaurant at Viceroy Bali, you can enjoy a gourmet seafood feast including lobster, octopus, prawns and fish amidst the lush jungle canopy.

 Go to a beach club